 Study abroad costs are generally similar to or somewhat less than U.S. college costs; see International Programs and Off-Campus Study for specifics.
 Cost estimates for the Middlebury Schools Abroad are available on the individual schools' webpages: Middlebury Schools Abroad.

-Institutional grants and Federal Perkins loans are only available for the following:
+Institutional grants and Federal Stafford loans are only available for the following:

 · Students who study at C.V.
 Starr-Middlebury Schools Abroad

 · Students who are pre-approved International Studies majors with a focus in South Asian Studies who study abroad in the region of focus